 This is the time to do it, to deliver real results.

-Senator, I d I applaud what you're doing.
+Yeah, Senator, I applaud what you're doing.

-Um is it a possibility?
+Is it a possibility?

 I want to go back to the Lindsey Graham question.

-Is it possible, a possible solution in the House and Senate on allowing states to decide if again the devil in the details, but when Mark Meadows and Dave Bratt say they're interested in the idea and they think it should work, what are your thoughts?
+Is it possible, a possible solution in the House and Senate on allowing states to decide if, again, the devil in the details, but when Mark Meadows and Dave Bratt say they're interested in the idea and they think it should work, what are your thoughts?

 And if a more conservative governor like a Greg Abbott in Texas wants to have policies that reduce regulations and give consumers more freedom and more choices, great, knock himself out.